gsbdarc/yens-onboarding-2025/docs/day1_getting_started.md

 Lets take a look at one of the interactive nodes.
 There are 5 interactive nodes (yen1-yen5), each with a large number of cores and RAM.

-- **Shared** storage across nodes
+- **Shared** storage across nodes:

 All interactive Yen nodes (yen1–yen5) mount the same central storage system (ZFS-backed).
 Anything saved in your home directory on one node is immediately available on the others.
 Project directories are also mounted across all nodes

-- Per-node CPU and RAM
+- Per-node CPU and RAM:
-Each interactive Yen node has its own [CPU cores and memory](https://rcpedia.stanford.edu/_getting_started/yen-servers/#overview-of-the-yen-computing-infrastructure).
+Each **interactive** Yen node has its own [CPU cores and memory](https://rcpedia.stanford.edu/_getting_started/yen-servers/#overview-of-the-yen-computing-infrastructure).
 These resources are **shared** among all users logged into that node.
-If someone runs a resource-intensive job, it can affect the responsiveness for others.
+If someone runs a resource-intensive job, it can affect the responsiveness for others
+- Limitations: <br>

-- Limitations there are limits on how many [CPU cores and how much RAM](https://rcpedia.stanford.edu/_policies/user_limits/#interactive-compute-limits) you can use at once on an interactive Yen node.
+There are limits on how many [CPU cores and how much RAM](https://rcpedia.stanford.edu/_policies/user_limits/#interactive-compute-limits) you can use at once on an interactive Yen node.
 This is to ensure fair access for all users.

 # ✏️ Yen-Slurm Cluster